Early Years Curriculum Policy

 Parent partnerships and our local community

 The EYFS classes at Golders Hill School strive to maintain open exchanges of information with parents and carers on a daily basis.
 Parents are also active in the school, running the Library and organising social and fundraising events through FROGS (Friends of Golders Hill School).
 Parents also share their knowledge, culture and religious beliefs through talks and assemblies.
+These real life experiences add to each child's 'Cultural Capital'.

 The EYFS classes incorporate into the curriculum visits to and by members of our local community.
 These have included doctors, dentists, the fire brigade, authors, artists and members of religious communities.